Gullaug

 Gullaug is located between Lierbyen, Røyken and Drammen.
-Geographically, Gullaug is an area that encompasses little more than a small commercial area and local shops, but locals apply the label to the entire area stretching from Lierkroa in the north, Lahell in the south, Amtmandsvingen in the east and Spikkestad in the west.
+Geographically, Gullaug is an area that encompasses little more than a small commercial area and local shops, but locals apply the label to the entire area stretching from Lierkroa in the north, Lahell in the south, Amtmandsvingen in the west and Spikkestad in the east.
 This is the area that is served by the Gullaug school.

 Gullaug Church (Gullaug kirke) in Frogner parish dates from 1905 and was constructed of wood.
 It has seating for 100 people.

 Gullaug holdeplass was a railroad stop on the Drammen Line.
 It opened in 1956 and closed in 1973 when Lieråsen Tunnel opened and the rail line was shortened.
 The old railway line in the area have been converted into cycle path and located in a popular hiking area.